Amoeba Music: Relocated Los Angeles store (2021)

 Amoeba found a new location for its Los Angeles store on Hollywood Boulevard at Argyle Avenue.
+It is located inside of a newly constructed apartment complex, the El Centro.
 The store's vast collections of music CDs, LPs, DVDs, and books were temporarily in storage during construction at the new site during 2020 and 2021.
 The new location opened on April 1, 2021.

 The new Amoeba Music store is located near the popular Pantages Theatre in the Hollywood and Vine area.
 Continuing the tradition of free live shows for customers at the store, the new Amoeba Music frequently holds free shows during store hours with locally- and nationally-known artists from a wide variety of genres.
 The band Red Hot Chili Peppers gave a free live performance at the store for Amoeba Music customers after receiving a star on the Hollywood Walk of Fame near the entrance to Amoeba Music store on March 31, 2022.
 George Clinton, Woody Harrelson, and Bob Forrest unveiled the star at the ceremony.

 YouTube channel

-Amoeba's YouTube channel was created on January 27, 2006, and is home to interviews, recordings of live performances at Amoeba locations, and the Webby Award–winning series What’s In My Bag? with various "featuring artists and tastemakers sharing what they found shopping at Amoeba."
+Amoeba's YouTube channel was created on January 27, 2006, and is home to interviews, recordings of live performances at Amoeba locations, and the award-winning series What's In My Bag? with various "featuring artists and tastemakers sharing what they found shopping at Amoeba."